samirhassen/ToDo-Realtime/README.md

 ## 🤖 AI Development & Methodology

-**Iterative problem solving** and **rapid prototyping** rather than attempting a single prompt building everything at once, I focused on creating a working foundation and then systematically addressing each challenge component by component.
-This methodology proved highly effective, ensured smooth development and successful project delivery within a minimal time frame.
+**Iterative problem solving** and **rapid prototyping** rather than atepmting a single prompt building everything at once, I focused on creating a working foundation and then systematically addressing each challenge component by component.
+This methodology proved highly effective, ensured smooth development an succesfull project delivery within a minimal time frame.

 ### **AI Tools & Models Used**